 Darryl D’Bonneau: Frankie Knuckles was the God Father of House; he made the culture.
-Without Frankie there would be no me.
+Without Frankie, there would be no me.
 I’m so proud to say I’ve worked with him.
-In the beginning of my career I met him.
+At the beginning of my career, I met him.
 I was very shy so I stayed to myself.
 He liked how I sang and that made me feel good.
 Before I started singing house I sang Gospel.
 I considered him to be the ‘Preacher of House.’
 I used to go to the club in New York just to hear him and when he moved to Chicago I flew there to hear him.
 When he played his music it was my escape from all the craziness in my life that I was confused about.

 Dance Mogul: Why do you feel House has remained an underground genre in the states, but overseas there is a high demand for it?

-Darryl D’Bonneau: Here in the states we are very closed minded.
+Darryl D’Bonneau: Here in the states we are very closed-minded.
 When we don’t understand something we tend to hide it or down it.
 House music has a bad rep here as being gay music that people went out just to get crazy and do drugs.
-So by pushing it underground they felt it would die, but that just kept it alive.
+So by pushing it underground, they felt it would die, but that just kept it alive.
 People overseas don’t live like that.
 They enjoy life to the fullest.
 They see House music the way we artists sing it.
 It’s beautiful, soulful, heart touching, uplifting music.
 If you really listen to the lyrics we are really singing about everyday life and this is how we express our lives through our music.